MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/expanded-scope/network-capacity-exceeded.md

 # Storage requirements exceed network capacity during a migration effort

 In a cloud migration, assets are replicated and synchronized over the network between the existing datacenter and the cloud.
-It is not uncommon for the existing disk or storage requirements of various workloads to exceed network capacity.
+It is not uncommon for the existing data size requirements of various workloads to exceed network capacity.
 In such a scenario, the process of migration can be radically slowed, or in some cases, stopped entirely.
 The following guidance will expand the scope of the [Azure migration guide](../azure-migration-guide/index.md) to provide a solution that works around network limitations.

 ## General scope expansion